 Should you go to hospital, you will need to see your GP within 48 hours of being discharged.
 1 in 6 people who receive treatment in hospital for an asthma attack need hospital care again within two weeks.
 Therefore, it’s very important to discuss how to reduce your risk.

-Currently there is no cure for asthma.
-However, there are a range of effective treatments that help alleviate symptoms.
+There is currently no cure for asthma.
+However, there are several effective treatments that help alleviate symptoms.